Planning a Business

 Interviewing potential customers, building a basic version of your product, or even doing a Kickstarter campaign are all great ways to figure out if your idea is going to work.
 And, as you talk face-to-face with potential customers, you’ll figure out the best ways to market and sell your product.
 This knowledge will be the foundation you’ll need to figure out the tactics to support your strategy.

-Tactics as part of a Lean Business Plan
+Tactics as part of growth planning

 As you add tactics to that strategy, start simple and focus on your sales, marketing, team, and key resources that you’re going to need to make your business work.